brooklabteam/www/team.md

 <img src="/assets/team/gwenkettenburg.jpg" alt="gwen" class="img-thumbnail float-start col-md-3" />

-**Gwenddolen Kettenburg** (she/her) is a **PhD student** in the Department of Ecology and Evolution at the University of Chicago, where she plans to study seasonal pathogen dynamics in Madagascar bats in the field, while also exploring the experimental evolution of virus growth rates in bat cell lines.
-Gwen holds a Master’s degree in Infectious Diseases and Microbiology from the University of Pittsburgh while working as a research technician and has previously works on projects investigating inhibiting cell death pathways after avian influenza virus infection in a human precision-cut lung slice model.
+**Gwenddolen Kettenburg** (she/her) is a **PhD student** in the Department of Ecology and Evolution at the University of Chicago, where she studies seasonal pathogen dynamics and carries out novel virus discovery in Madagascar bats, while also exploring the experimental evolution of virus growth rates in bat cell lines.
+Gwen holds a Master’s degree in Infectious Diseases and Microbiology from the University of Pittsburgh while working as a research technician and has previously worked on projects investigating inhibiting cell death pathways after avian influenza virus infection in a human precision-cut lung slice model.
 She earned her B.S. in Biology in 2018 from Keystone College working on studying antibiotic resistance and phage resistance in model bacteria species and studying pathogen prevalence in deer ticks in Pennsylvania.

 <div style="clear:both;">&nbsp;</div>

 <img src="/assets/team/sophiahorigan.jpg" alt="sophia" class="img-thumbnail float-start col-md-3" />

 **Sophia Horigan** (she/her) is a **PhD candidate** in the Department of Ecology and Evolution at the University of Chicago.
-Her work centers on leveraging computational models and field data to understand disease dynamics, as well as predicting and mitigating future outbreaks of harmful pathogens.
+Her work leverages computational models and field data to understand disease dynamics, as well as predict and mitigate future outbreaks of harmful pathogens.
 In the Brook lab, she is using models to improve our understanding of the transmission dynamics of viruses in Madagascar fruit bats, as well as exploring how bat vaccination strategies may alter these dynamics.
-Sophia earned her B.A. from Lewis & Clark College, where she focused on building bioinformatics pipelines that utilized proteomic and transcriptomic datasets to understand the evolutionary history of Haplogyne spiders and their venom.
+Sophia earned her B.A. from Lewis & Clark College, where she built bioinformatics pipelines that utilized proteomic and transcriptomic datasets to understand the evolutionary history of Haplogyne spiders and their venom.

 <div style="clear:both;">&nbsp;</div>

 <img src="/assets/team/christian_ranaivoson.jpg" alt="christian" class="img-thumbnail float-start col-md-3" />

 Dr. **Christian Ranaivoson** (he/him) is a **Postdoctoral Scholar** in the Department of Ecology and Evolution at the University of Chicago.
-He will lead NGS efforts targeting viral discovery in Malagasy fruit bats.
-He has a PhD in the Department of Zoology and Animal Biodiversity at the University of Antananarivo, Madagascar and recently worked as a Research Engineer in the Virology Unit at Institut Pasteur de Madagascar.
+He leads mNGS efforts targeting viral discovery in Malagasy fruit bats and febrile patients reporting to public hospitals in Madagascar.
+He has a PhD from the Department of Zoology and Animal Biodiversity at the University of Antananarivo, Madagascar and worked as a Research Engineer in the Virology Unit at Institut Pasteur de Madagascar.
 Christian's PhD research focused on the distribution and transmission of intra-erythrocytic parasites of Malagasy fruit bats, specifically *Babesia* spp. infections of the Madagascar flying fox, *Pteropus rufus*.
-At IPM, Christian led Next Generation Sequencing (NGS) studies focused on [SARS-CoV-2 genomic surveillance in Madagascar](https://nextstrain.org/community/brooklabteam/ncov-Madagascar).
+At IPM, Christian led NGS studies focused on [SARS-CoV-2 genomic surveillance in Madagascar](https://nextstrain.org/community/brooklabteam/ncov-Madagascar).
 Christian holds a Master's degree in Biology, Ecology, and Animal Conservation from the University of Antananarivo and has previously studied infections of Malagasy crayfishes and nematode parasites of Malagasy reptiles.

 <div style="clear:both;">&nbsp;</div>

 <img src="/assets/team/emily_ruhs.jpg" alt="emily" class="img-thumbnail float-start col-md-3" />

 Dr. **[Emily Cornelius Ruhs](https://emilycorneliusruhs.weebly.com)** (she/her) is a **Postdoctoral Scholar** in the Department of Ecology and Evolution at the University of Chicago.
-She will be working on a long-term dataset exploring viral exposure, nutritional status and animal contact in villages in Madagascar.
-In the future she hopes to explore how food supplementation impacts viral shedding in bats.
+She studies the impact pf physiological stressors and energetic constraints, such as  nutrition and reproduction, on the fruit bat immune response, using data from our Madagascar system.
+She is also working on a large serological database deciphering zoonotic exposures in human communities with significant animal contact in Madagascar.
 Emily holds her Master’s degree from the University of Georgia where she studied disease ecology and her Ph.D. from the University of Wisconsin-Madison where she studied wildlife ecology.
 She has previously worked on projects examining how acute environmental perturbations influences bird physiology and how aspects of the innate immune system scale with body size.
-Emily is broadly interested in how energetic constraints drive life-history trade-offs and influences disease dynamics in wildlife.

 <div style="clear:both;">&nbsp;</div>

 <img src="/assets/team/natalia_cortes_delgado.jpg" alt="natalia" class="img-thumbnail float-start col-md-3" />

 Dr. **Natalia Cortes-Delgado** (she/her) is a **Postdoctoral Scholar** in the Department of Ecology and Evolution at the University of Chicago.
-Her research will focus on estimating effective population size and connectivity of three species of Malagasy bats, as well as the influence of bat microbiome on tolerance to viral infections.
+Her research focuses on estimating effective population size and connectivity of three species of Malagasy bats, as well as the influence of bat microbiome on tolerance to viral infections.
 Natalia holds a PhD in Ecology and Evolution from the University of Illinois at Chicago, where she investigated the role of the Andes as a driver of genetic differentiation in bat populations.
 She has a Master’s degree in Sciences from the Instituto de Ecologia, A.C. in Mexico where she studied roost use and foraging areas by the fruit bat species *Sturnira hondurensis*.
 Natalia’s research interests are broad and are mainly concentrated in bat evolution, including the understanding of patterns of genetic structure and speciation in bat species, in addition to bat immune response evolution.